Janphan/SpeakMate/documentation/Process.md

 - Set up Credentials for Expo (client id) Create OAuth 2.0 Client IDs for iOS and Android

+- Continue with the ideas of having the english tutor.
+AI voices seems to be too "robotic"

+- Need to figure out what is a good prompt

 ## Set up OpenAI Whisper/ Set up Google STT and TTS API

 ## Speech To Text